 Severance Pay

-Severance pay is usually the central element of a severance package.
-It’s additional pay awarded to thank an employee for their time with the company and put them in a better financial situation while they look for a new job.
+Severance pay is usually the central element.
+It’s additional pay awarded to thank an employee for their time with the company and improve their financial situation while they look for a new job.

 If the employee has any business expenses they haven’t received reimbursement for or any vacation time left over, they can receive these amounts in their severance pay.